comp129/comp55/docs/labs/4-ACM.md

 add(oval);
 ```

-### Additional Information About GRect, GOval, and GLabel:
+### Additional Information About GRect, GOval, and GLabel

 - Both ```GOval``` and ```GRect``` can change colors just like a ```GLabel```.
 - In addition to this,